Vulnerabilities/

 Description

-When a user visits a page served over HTTPS, their connection with the web server is encrypted with TLS and is therefore safeguarded from most sniffers and man-in-the-middle attacks.
-An HTTPS page that includes content fetched using cleartext HTTP is called a mixed content page.
-Pages like this are only partially encrypted, leaving the unencrypted content accessible to sniffers and man-in-the-middle attackers.
-That leaves the pages unsafe.
-Moilla Passive contents are like images, audio, or videos.
-This type of content controls the appearance of the web page.
-That’s why they are also called display content.
+When a user visits a page served over HTTPS, their connection with the web server is encrypted with TLS, protecting it from most sniffers and man-in-the-middle attacks.
+However, if the page includes content fetched using cleartext HTTP, it becomes a mixed content page.
+Such pages are only partially encrypted, leaving the unencrypted content vulnerable to sniffers and man-in-the-middle attackers.
+Passive content, such as images, audio, or videos, controls the appearance of the webpage and is often referred to as display content.

 Recommendation